ga-curriculum/github-collaboration/collaborator-method-add-collaborators/README.md

 cd ~/code/ga/lectures
 ```

+Clone the `github-collaboration` repo to your device.

+> 🚨 As always, don't clone into a directory already initialized as a git repository as this will create a nested repo.

-Clone the `github-collaboration` repo to your device, enter the new `github-collaboration` directory, and open it in VS Code:
+Enter the new `github-collaboration` directory, and open it in VS Code:

 ```bash
 cd github-collaboration